null

 Shop Grow Lights & Indoor Lighting

 Select a pot one size larger than the container the plant is currently potted.
+A good rule of thumb is repot into a container about an inch larger.
 Adequate drainage is a key step towards a thriving houseplant collection.
 After purchasing a plant, first decide if you will be transplanting it to another container.
 If you're ready to transplant to a new container, always be sure to select a pot with drainage holes.
 If your pot does not have drainage holes, consider placing the plant in the decorative container without actually transplanting it.
 If you over water, it's very easy to remove the plant and pour out any excess water.
 Remember: for most plants, standing water can be detrimental to a plant's health.

 Did you know more plants die from over watering rather than under watering?
 When you first bring your plant home, check the soil each day to see how long it takes to dry out.
 Then you can establish a routine.
 Most plants like to be moderately dry in between thorough waterings.
-Be sure to check to the plant tag or ask one of our staff for specific plant care recommendations.
-A soil moisture meter takes the guesswork out of watering plants and can prevent over or under watering.
+Be sure to check the plant tag or ask one of our staff for specific plant care recommendations.
+A soil moisture meter takes the guesswork out of watering plants and can prevent over or under watering by measuring for you how much moisture is currently in the soil..

 Houseplants usually enjoy daytime temperatures between 70-75 degrees and 60-65 degrees at night.
-Some plants, ferns for example, will go into a rest period in lower temperatures.
+Some plants, ferns for example, will go into a rest period in lower temperatures called dormancy.
 Decrease watering during dormant periods.

 Humidity levels vary from one house to another.
 Insulation, heating systems, and other factors can lead to desert-like humidity levels in your home.
 Plants with thick, waxy or hard leaves are not as susceptible to low humidity problems as delicate plants or ferns.
-If the humidity level is a problem in your home, select plants that do not require high humidity levels (Ponytail Palm or Chinese Evergreen).
-If you want to grow more delicate plants, use pebble trays under them to help humidify the air.
-Some other options for humidity is a pebble tray underneath the plant.
-Regular misting is also a good way to help keep the humidity around plants.
-This is also a good time to look for insect pests.
+If the humidity level is a problem in your home, select plants that do not require high humidity levels (i.e. Ponytail Palm, Chinese Evergreen, Cacti, Succulents).
+If you want to grow more delicate plants, try the tray of pebbles method.
+Fill a tray or saucer with pebbles/gravel of your choice.
+Then fill the saucer with water and place the plant on top.
+The layer of gravel should raise the pot above the water level so your houseplant isn't sitting in the water which will evaporate and add humidity to the surrounding area.

 Most houseplants need a soil mix that holds moisture, drains well, holds nutrients, and provides enough support to hold the plant upright.
 A peat-based blend of soil or composted bark, peat moss, and perlite for drainage will serve the needs of many plant types.
 There are groups of plants like orchids and cacti that have special soil requirements.